-The Professional Standards function also oversees all complaints, ensuring compliance with Police Reform Act 2002 and the Police (Complaints and Misconduct) Regulations.
+The Professional Standards function also oversees all complaints, ensuring compliance with Police Reform Act 2002 and the Police (Complaints and Misconduct) Regulations 2020.
 These complaints are reported to and audited periodically by the Office of the Police and Crime Commissioner.
-The Chief Constable also has a procedure in place to receive and investigate complaints made to it about the conduct of Association of Chief Police Officers (with the exception of the Chief Constable who is accountable to the Commissioner) under the relevant conduct regulations.
+The Chief Constable also has a procedure in place to receive and investigate complaints made to it about the conduct of National Police Chiefs Council (NPCC) Officers (with the exception of the Chief Constable who is accountable to the Commissioner) under the relevant conduct regulations.